-- Unreadable: The response cannot be read because of poor penmanship, spelling cannot be deciphered, writing is too small, too faint to see, or only partially visible. - Non-English: Response was written entirely in a language other than English, or without enough English or numbers to provide a score. - Off Topic: Response does not address the topic or task for the item.
+- Blank: The written response form is completely blank. - Unreadable: The response cannot be read because of poor penmanship, or spelling cannot be deciphered, or writing is too small, too faint to see, or only partially visible. - Non-English: Response was written entirely in a language other than English or without enough English or numbers to provide a score. - Off Topic: Response does not address the topic or task for the item.
 The response is irrelevant to the item prompt, or the response states that the student is refusing to participate in testing. - Direct Copy: Direct copy of text from the passage or item prompt.

-Scorers could also flag a response as a "Crisis" response, which would be sent to scoring leadership for immediate attention.
+Scorers at both Cognia and Pearson could also flag a response as a "Crisis" response, which would be sent to scoring leadership for immediate attention.

-A response could be flagged as a "Crisis" response if it indicated:
+A response would be flagged as a "Crisis" response if it indicated

-- perceived, credible desire to harm self or others; - perceived, credible, and unresolved instances of mental, physical, or sexual abuse; - presence of concerning language or thoughts that may require professional intervention; - sexual knowledge well beyond the student's developmental age; - ongoing, unresolved misuse of legal/illegal substances (including alcohol); - knowledge of or participation in real, unresolved criminal activity; or - direct or indirect request for adult intervention/assistance (e.g., crisis pregnancy, doubt about how to handle a serious problem at home).
+- perceived, credible desire to harm self or others; - perceived, credible, and unresolved instances of mental, physical, or sexual abuse; - presence of language or thoughts that may require professional intervention; - sexual knowledge well beyond the student's developmental age; - ongoing, unresolved misuse of legal/illegal substances (including alcohol); - knowledge of or participation in real, unresolved criminal activity; or - direct or indirect request for adult intervention/assistance (e.g., crisis pregnancy, doubt about how to handle a serious problem at home).